chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

 the Bourne shell (sh)                ``. util/quickstart/setchplenv.sh``
 ==================================== ==========================================

-For the versions of the scripts that set the preferred environment for each of these shells, remove ``quickstart/`` from the paths above.
+Scripts that set the preferred environment for each of these shells can be found by removing ``quickstart/`` from the paths.

 What's next?
 ------------

-For more information about Chapel, refer to the following resources:
+For further information about Chapel, refer to the following resources:

 ============================ ==================================================
 Online documentation:        :ref:`chapel-lang.org/docs <chapel-documentation>`